pierrePalud/pierrepalud.github.io/index.md

 classes: wide
 ---

-Welcome to my Professional website !
+Welcome to my professional website !

 I am an expert in statistical inference, currently working as a CNRS Postdoctoral researcher in the [AstroParticule et Cosmologie](https://apc.u-paris.fr/APC_CS/) in Paris (France), part of the [Virgo](https://virgo.dur.ac.uk/) consortium.
 My current work focuses on statistical study of Gravitational Wave signals to study black hole mergers or supernovae bursts.